 What, exactly, is a crepe?

-In case you’re new to the crepe game, French crepes are basically pancakes.
-Only, unlike American pancakes, they’re not fluffy and thick, but thin and moist.
+In case you’re new to the crepe game, crepes are what pancakes are called in France.
+But, unlike American pancakes, they’re not fluffy and thick, but thin and moist.
 To me, they’ve always tasted and felt like a hybrid of a pancake, an omelet, and pita bread.

 French people don’t eat crepes plain.
 Instead, they fill or top them with just about anything you can imagine.
 In a recent survey, the crêpe au sucre (crepe covered with melted butter and sprinkled with granulated sugar) was named as French people’s favorite way to enjoy a crepe.
 This is followed by crepes filled with different kinds of jam, and with spreads like Nutella.

 Among the tourists and expats I’ve known, though, it’s another story.
 They seem to prefer une crêpe au Nutella (Nutella crepe), sometimes with banana slices added in for good measure.
 Not that I blame them!

 You might have heard of another kind of crepe dessert, crepes suzette.
 This is an elaborate dessert that was first prepared at the turn of the 19th century, and involves covering a crepe in caramelized sugar, then adding other ingredients, including orange juice or an orange liqueur and serving it flambée.
 Although crepes suzette do exist, they aren’t very popular in France, probably because they’re hard to make at a crepe stand or at home.
 That said, if you feel up to it, you can find crepe suzette recipes by doing a search online.

 Although sweet crepes (crêpes sucrées) are the most popular, they’re not the only kind of French crepe.

 The two kinds of French crêpes